Advanced Colloids Experiment-Microscopy-1 (ACE-M-1) - 03.12.14

 Understanding the behavior of mixtures and coarsening can help materials scientists to make colloidal mixtures with longer shelf lives.
 This has great potentials in creating a wide range of products from food, medicine, cosmetics, gels, and cleaning solutions which do not expire quickly.

-One experiment per week; duration of 3-4 days.
-Repeat until all ten wells tested.
+- One experiment per week; duration of 3-4 days.
+Repeat until all ten wells are tested.

-Switch Sample Modules if air bubbles too big.
+- Switch Sample Modules if air bubbles are too big.

 # wells per experiment limited by: